Climate Change Impact Analysis for Water Resources Management

 Dog Lake Climate and Land Use Study:

-An advanced integrated hydrologic model was constructed to support a land-use planning analysis and evaluate how wetland management scenarios can maintain summer baseflow throughout the Dog Lake watershed.
+In partnership with Duck's Unlimited Canada, Aquanty developed an advanced integrated hydrologic model was constructed to support a land-use planning analysis and evaluate how wetland management scenarios can maintain summer baseflow throughout the Dog Lake watershed.
 Dog Lake is one small part of Ontario’s network of hydroelectric infrastructure.

 Learn More.